fix2544/Modern-Ecommerce-Platforms/README.md

 For Wordpress, it is a widely known form, easy to use, no coding required, and fast.
 And finally, Visual Paradigm is a good program.
 And there is a complete modeling process.

-Steps for creating an e-commerce website
+Steps for have an e-commerce website

 The first thing is to download the 3 programs that are the main keys like mentioned above.